IntersectMBO/cardano-node/doc/stake-pool-operations/query_stakepool.md

 This command is for debugging purposes only and may fail when used in a memory constrained environment due to the size of the ledger state.

-# Querying for pool pparameters
+# Querying for pool parameters

 The pool parameters command returns three pieces of information: current parameters, future parameters and retiring information.